jordandobson/zepto/README.markdown

  - `.html('new html')` : Set the contents of the element(s).
  - `.css('css properties')` : Set styles of the element(s).
  - `.append`, `prepend`, `after`, `before` : Like `html`, but append/prepend to element contents or before/after element.
- - `.anim(transform, opacity, duration)` : Use -webkit-transform/opacity and do an animation.
+ - `.transition(transform, opacity, duration, delay, ease)` : Use -webkit-transform/opacity and do an animation.
  - `.delegate(selector, eventType, handler)` : Attach an Event listener to matched elements using the event delegation pattern.
  - `.hasClass(className)` : Check if any matched element has given class.
  - `.addClass(className)` : Add one or more classes (separated by spaces) into each matched element.